 Secondly, a universal exercise plan that fits everyone does not exist.
 So pre-pregnant, as well as, pregnant women, should avoid chasing popular sports activities and should pay extreme attention to their own musculoskeletal system situation.
 Doing random exercises to get the workout in will not help to properly prepare for pregnancy, to the contrary, it may even do some damage.

 Prevent lower back pain

-Jonas Girskis, neurologist, physical medicine and rehabilitation doctor and specialist in manual therapy with almost 40 years of experience in the treatment of musculoskeletal disorders, places special emphasis on the care of women who already have an anterior pelvic tilt posture (Example B), before pregnancy.
-In such case, to keep lumbar spine safe, it is important to strengthen the abdominal press rather than the back muscles.
+Jonas Girskis, neurologist, physical medicine and rehabilitation doctor, and specialist in manual therapy with almost 40 years of experience in the treatment of musculoskeletal disorders, places special emphasis on the care of women who already have an anterior pelvic tilt posture (Example B),before pregnancy.
+In such a case, to keep the lumbar spine safe, it is important to strengthen the abdominal press rather than the back muscles.
 Thus, in preparation for pregnancy, the back muscles should not be strengthened, as stereotypically thought, but stretched.

 Prevent abdominal muscle separation (diastasis recti)

 During pregnancy back extensor muscles tend to get more pressure and tension because of the increasing abdominal mass, while the abdominal muscles tend to weaken.
 Consequently, a weak abdominal muscle can cause problems ranging from postpartum stretch marks to the irreversible abdominal separation (diastasis recti).